Nearly 100,000 Russians cross into Kazakhstan after Putin’s mobilisation order

 Kazakh President Kassym-Jomart Tokayev, whose administration has refused to support what Russia calls a “special military operation” in Ukraine, urged patience and tolerance.

 “A lot of people from Russia have come here over the last few days,” he said in a speech on Tuesday.
-“Most of them were forced to leave by the desperate situation.”
+“Most of them were forced to leave by the desperate situation.

 “We must take care of them and ensure their safety.
-This is a political and humanitarian matter,” Mr Tokayev said.
-His government will discuss the situation with Moscow, he said.
+This is a political and humanitarian matter.”

 Satellite images show queues of thousands of vehicles leaving Russia waiting to get into neighbouring Georgia.
 The other side of the road back into Russia is almost entirely clear in the pictures released by Maxar Technology, which were taken on Sunday.

-It is estimated that the queue today contains nearly 6,000 vehicles
+It is estimated that the queue today contains nearly 6,000 vehicles.

 Georgian officials said earlier that the number of Russians arriving each day has nearly doubled since President Putin announced a partial mobilisation for the war in Ukraine.